| Are you looking

 Use heading tags appropriately

-or HTTP headers) are used to present structure on the page to users.
+tag or HTTP headers) are used to present structure on the

-There are six sizes of heading tags, beginning with <h1>,
+page to users.
+There are six sizes of heading tags, beginning

-site into an <h1> tag and the topic of the story into an <h2>
+of our site into an <h1> tag and the topic of the story

-than normal text on the page, this is a visual cue to users that
+larger than normal text on the page, this is a visual cue

-this text is important and could help them understand something
+to users that this text is important and could help them understand

-about the ,type of content underneath the heading text.
-Multiple
+something about the ,type of content underneath the heading

-heading sizes used in order create a hierarchical structure for
+text.
+Multiple heading sizes used in order create a hierarchical

-your content, making it easier for users to navigate through your
+structure for your content, making it easier for users to

 ________________________________________